cbranch101/react-wiring-library/docSite/website/docs/basics/structure.md

 ## First wiring node

-Let's fill in the first piece of wiring.
-Becaue TodoList is the top level component we want to serialize in our test, let's start there.
-Let's define a wiring node and target it at the test ID we added in the previous step.
+As `TodoList` is the top level component and is what we'll be serializer, let's start there.
+Define a wiring node and target it at the test ID we added in the previous step.

 ```javascript
 const wiring = {